 Part two of that verse is an opportunity for us to catch bitterness before it takes a stronghold in our life.
 We can have discernment and choose to separate that person from their sins and not to take it personal.
 If we take in that root of bitterness then we are both being unspiritual.
 How can either of us be recovered?

 The last part of this verse says, “…and thereby many be defiled.”
-Bitterness will make sure that everyone else knows how evil the other person is participating with but will provide no mercy, compassion, or way of escape for that person.
+Bitterness will make sure that everyone else knows how evil the other person is but will provide no mercy, compassion, or way of escape for that person.
 Bitterness makes a person one with their sin.

 So we cannot call evil good in the name of love, but we must also use proper discernment and understanding so that we can recognize the evil and hate it but still love that person.
 If you love the person then you cannot be wounded, because love covers a multitude of sins.

 Jesus was somehow able to cry out to His Father while He was dying on the cross, being brutally murdered by those who stood around Him.
 He said, “Father, forgive them for they know not what they do.”
 Because of this, He is our example.
 Jesus was able to separate them from what they were doing and recognize that it was the devil who had bewitched them into killing Him.
 He did not take it personally.
 That is the standard for all of us.

 You cannot help someone you have just become embittered towards.
 You can either be a servant of God or a servant of the enemy.
 But if you fall, know that you can be recovered and repent to God and move forward in forgiveness towards yourself and towards others.
 If you have picked up an offense, forgive them.
 You may remember what they said, but it does not have to rear up deep feelings of hurt and pain every time you think about it.
 It can just be a memory in the past.